 The universality of the vertical lift simplifies for Rosick\'y tangentoids.

 \begin{lemma} If $D$ is a tangentoid in a monoidal category $\E$, the following diagram is a triple equalizer:

-Moreover, for a Rosick\'y tangentoid in a monoidal category $\E$, assuming the other axioms hold, the universality of the vertical lift is equivalent to such a diagram to be a triple equalizer. \end{lemma} \begin{proof} The proof is similar to the one of~\cite[Lemma~3.10]{cockett:tangent-cats}. \end{proof}
+Moreover, for a Rosick\'y tangentoid in a monoidal category $\E$, assuming the other axioms hold, the universality of the vertical lift is equivalent to the above diagram being a triple equalizer. \end{lemma} \begin{proof} The proof is similar to the one of~\cite[Lemma~3.10]{cockett:tangent-cats}. \end{proof}

 There is also a natural notion of morphisms of tangentoids, which is analogous to the notion of morphisms of tangent structures~\cite[Definition 2.27]{cockett:tangent-cats}.

 \begin{definition} A \textbf{morphism of tangentoids} in a monoidal category $(\E,\x,\I)$ from a (Rosick\'y) tangentoid $D$ to a (Rosick\'y) tangentoid $D'$ consists of a morphism $f\colon D\to D'$ of $\E$ which is compatible with the tangentoid structures in the sense that the following diagrams commute: